-Eliminating effects of electrical discharge is key to fast, reliable signal transmission.
+Eliminating electrical discharge for reliable signal transmission.

 Military electronic systems must operate reliably in the face of many harsh operational and environmental conditions.
 Some conditions, like extreme temperatures and corrosive atmospheres, are well known and can be anticipated.
 Less straightforward is the problem of corona.
 Everyone knows that it is a type of high-voltage electrical discharge.
 But exactly how and when such electrical discharges occur are a mystery to many.